Damania Airways

-Damania Airways was an Indian airline headquartered in Mumbai, that operated from 1993 to 1997.
-It was founded by the brothers, Parvez and Vispi Damania.
-Parvez later played a vital role in Sahara India Pariwar in their venture Air Sahara and then went on to become the Executive Director of Kingfisher Airlines.
-Vispi later became the VP Finance of Kingfisher Airlines.
+Damania Airways was an Indian airline headquartered in Mumbai that operated from 1993 to 1997.
+It was founded by brothers Parvez and Vispi Damania.
+Parvez later played a vital role for Sahara India Pariwar in their venture Air Sahara and then went on to become the Executive Director of Kingfisher Airlines.
+Vispi later became the VP of Finance at Kingfisher Airlines.

 History

-Damania Airways was founded in 1992 and began flying on 10 March 1993 with two Boeing 737 aircraft leased from TAP Air of Portugal.
-With its base in Bombay (Now Mumbai), the airline had a regular schedule of flights to Delhi, Calcutta, Madras, Bangalore, Goa and Indore.
+Damania Airways was founded in 1992 and began flying on 10 March 1993 with two Boeing 737 aircraft leased from TAP Air Portugal.
+With its base in Bombay, the airline had a regular schedule of flights to Delhi, Calcutta, Madras, Bangalore, Goa and Indore.
 An additional two aircraft were leased later.

 This was an extremely competitive period for domestic Indian aviation as the domestic aviation sector had been reopened to private participation after many decades, and the government-owned monopoly of Indian Airlines ceased.
-The government designated the new airlines as 'air taxis'.
-Some of the prominent airlines of that time were Jet Airways, East West, ModiLuft, and Continental.
+The government designated the new airlines as 'air taxis.'
+Some of the prominent airlines of that time were Jet Airways, East-West, ModiLuft, and Continental.

-Parvez Damania's intention to bring an 'international' standard of flying to domestic Indian aviation made the airline a big draw among domestic flyers.
+Parvez Damania's intention to bring an international standard of flying to domestic Indian aviation made the airline a big draw among domestic flyers.
 The airline was extremely successful and its superior in-flight service soon became the standard for domestic Indian aviation.
-By the end of 1993, the airline had carried over 200,000 passengers even though they accounted for just 2 per cent of traffic.
+By the end of 1993, the airline had carried over 200,000 passengers even though they accounted for just two per cent of traffic.